-The technology sector is the market’s premiere font of growth—truly explosive companies with seemingly limitless potential that are willing to throw all their cash at research, development, marketing, and anything else they can to take market share.
+Growth hunters have long looked to the technology sector for outsized returns.
+Tech companies represent truly explosive potential—in large part because they’re willing to funnel all their cash into research, development, marketing, and anything else they can to take market share.

-Which makes tech dividend stocks such an oddity.
+That’s what makes tech dividend stocks stand out.

-Yes, technology companies can walk and chew gum at the same time, metaphorically speaking.
-It happens all the time.
-Some of the market’s largest tech names, including Nvidia (NVDA) and Microsoft (MSFT), pay some portion of their cash directly back to shareholders.
-But it’s unusual to find meaningful sources of yield in this sector.
+Yes, technology companies can walk and chew gum at the same time (metaphorically speaking).
+It happens more often than you realize.
+Some of the market’s largest tech names, including Nvidia (NVDA) and Microsoft (MSFT), pay at least some portion of their cash directly back to shareholders.
+Sure, it’s unusual to find meaningful sources of yield in this sector … but it’s not impossible.

 Today, let’s look at some of the best tech dividend stocks you can buy.
 The companies on this list are among some of Wall Street’s favorite ways to invest in the sector, not just for their ability to keep growing, but also for their above-average (to high) levels of dividend income.